 This year’s experience will be a little different from years past, as we create visitor experiences that simultaneously share the fascinating histories of our founder, Doris Duke, and her collections as well as the remarkable beauty of those collections and our grounds while insisting on social distancing and other health and safety guidelines.
 Here is what to expect when you come to a NRF museum in the 2020 season.

-At Rough Point, we will open the grounds on June 23rd and the house on July 7th.
-As you will see below, all entries to the grounds and our museums will be timed, allow a specific number of people onsite at any time, and all ticket purchases will be online and contactless.
+Rough Point Museum and Whitehorne House Museum are now open.
+As you will see below, all entries to our museums will be timed, allow a specific number of people onsite at any time, and all ticket purchases will be online and contactless.
 Please check our website for updates or call us at 401-847-8344 if you need assistance.

 General Ticketing and Admission: